 In movie theaters, these audio description tracks can be played on the following systems:

 Each month, more and more movie theaters install one of these systems, making the audio description available to people who need it.
 And now new equipment has come along to handle description for digital cinema.
 With digital, everything (movie, multiple sound tracks, captioning) are all delivered in something called the Digital Cinema Package (DCP), which any company can access through common standards, so the competition is increasing and the cost of installation is decreasing.
-(See Regal announcement re their plans for digital to be completed by YE 2012 and the Cinemark announcement.
-However, also read "Movie Theaters Strongly Oppose Accessibility Bills" (May 2013)!)
+However, read "Movie Theaters Strongly Oppose Accessibility Bills" (May 2013)!

 to WGBH Media Access: